prestonlimlianjie/moh-vaccinegov/index.md

         - title: Book appointment
           description: Already have the code?
           url: 'https://appointment.vaccine.gov.sg'
+  - infobar:
+      title: Beware of scam
+      description: >-
+        Scam can be from websites, emails, SMS text messages and phone calls falsely claiming to offer registration for COVID-19 vaccination
+      button: Learn more
+      url: /scam/
   - infopic:
       title: How to Sign Up
       description: >-